rgbusato/katacoda/session-07-rbac-objects/step7.md

 # Create a ServiceAccount

-Imagine a situation where an SRE team member called `employee` was manually managing deployments to our cluster for the `office` namespace.
+Imagine a situation where an SRE team member called `employee` was manually managing deployments to our cluster for the `office` namespace this entire time.

-We finally decided that we would like to automate this process by running a Pod within the cluster that automatically performs deployments within the the `office` namespace.
+We finally decided that we would like to automate this process by running a Pod within the cluster that automatically performs deployments within the `office` namespace.

-Since Pods use ServiceAccounts, we need to start by creating a ServiceAccount that our deployment automation Pod will use to communicate with the Kubernetes API and manage our deployments within the namespace.
+Since **Pods use ServiceAccounts**, we need to start by creating a ServiceAccount that our deployment automation Pod will use to communicate with the Kubernetes API and manage our deployments within the `office` namespace.

 1. Create a `robot` ServiceAccount: